 #7: HIPPY Families Participate in Educational Activities in the CommunityHIPPY Families Participate in Educational Activities in the Community Families are involved in many educational activities to support their children’s learning and their motivation to learn.
 Family teaching includes providing opportunities for learning and development within the community.
 Parents play an important role in helping their children develop close ties to their neighbors and the broader community.
 Parents are also important intermediaries as their young children learn about cultural traditions of their community.
 This brief presents information on the extent to which HIPPY families are engaged with their children in community educational activities in comparison to a national sample of children.

 #8: HIPPY Children’s Pre-Academic Skills HIPPY Children’s Pre-Academic Skills Young children who enter kindergarten with a range of cognitive and social skills tend to maintain an advantage as they progress through school compared to their peers who are not prepared for the academic challenges of kindergarten.
 Children whose parents are engaged in several types of educational activities with them may be more likely than other children to show signs of emerging literacy such as recognizing letters and counting, writing their own names, or reading or pretending to read.
-This brief identifies some of the pre-academic skills HIPPY parents report their children are developing, and also compares the preliteracy skills of HIPPY children to those of children in a national sample.
+This brief identifies some of the pre-academic skills HIPPY parents report their children are developing, and also compares the preliteracy skills of HIPPY children to those of a national sample.